ndelacerda/ndelacerda.github.io/_pages/wip.md

 <i>Presented at the American Political Science Association 2023 Annual Conference, Los Angeles.<i>

-## Are Party Families in Europe Ideologically Coherent Today?

-**with Jacob Gunderson**

-<u>Abstract</u>: Researchers classify political parties into families by their shared cleavage origin.
-However, as parties have drifted from the original ideological commitments, it is unclear to what extent party families can today function as effective heuristics for shared positions.
-We propose an alternative way of classifying parties based solely on their ideological positions as one solution to this challenge.
-We use Model-Based Clustering to recast common subjective decisions involved in the process of creating party groups as problems of model selection, thus, providing non-subjective criteria to define clusters.
-By comparing canonical families to our ideological clusters, we show that while party families on the right are often too similar to justify categorizing them into different clusters, left-wing families are weakly internally cohesive.
-Moreover, we get three clusters mostly composed of parties in Eastern Europe, questioning the degree to which categories originally designed to describe Western Europe can generalize to other regions.

-<i>Invited to revise and resubmit at the European Journal of Political Research.<i>

 ## Programmatic and Non-Programmatic Party System Structuration in Latin America

 **with Jonathan Hartlyn and Cecilia Martínez-Gallardo**